square/finch/docs/content/benchmark/examples.md

 Finch ships with example benchmarks in subdirectory `benchmarks/`.
 As complete working examples that range from simple to complex, they're good study material for learning how to write Finch benchmarks and use Finch features.

+{{< hint type=note title="Default Database" >}}
+The Finch example benchmarks do not have a default database, and they do not drop schemas or tables.
+Create a database to use&mdash;database `finch` is suggested.
+Drop and recreate the database to reset and rerun a benchmark.
+{{< /hint >}}

 {{< toc >}}

 ## aurora